RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-08-28-ai-conversational.md

 idx = _ai_pick_best(_INTENT_EMB, t)
 return INTENTS[idx] if idx is not None else None
 ```
+The _match_activity function is responsible for figuring out which activity the user is talking about, even if they phrase it in different ways.
+It works in two stages: exact word matching first, embeddings second.

+When a message comes in, the text is converted to lowercase for consistent comparisons.
+The function then loops through every known synonym in WORD2ACT (built earlier from the activity synonyms).
+If it finds an exact word match—for example, the user types “jogging”—the function quickly maps it to its canonical activity, “run.”
+This ensures fast and reliable recognition when the input matches one of the defined keywords.

+If no direct match is found, the function falls back to semantic similarity using embeddings.
+It encodes the user’s message, compares it against the precomputed intent embeddings (_INTENT_EMB), and selects the intent with the highest similarity score.
+This second step makes the system more flexible, since it can still recognize activities from phrasing that isn’t explicitly listed in the dictionary, such as “tempo session” being understood as “run.”

+By blending precise keyword detection with embedding-based reasoning, _match_activity makes the chatbot both accurate and forgiving, handling everything from clean inputs to fuzzy, casual language.
 ### Friendly Acknowledgments & Follow-Ups

 ```python